Kemper Profiling Amp reaches the parts other amps cannot reach. Should you consider one of these?

 - Light weight (no racks to carry)

 - Exchange of Profiles over the internetProfiles - just one which I would never use out of hundreds

 - MIDI compatibleEase of Use

+As most regular readers will know, I often rate the equipment from 1 to 10 - 1 being exceptionally bad and 10 being perfect.
 It's not often that I see any piece of kit rise above an 8 out of 10 because of this, or because of that, or even sometimes simply the overall price.